fusionlaboratories/partner-api-sign/README.md

 ```

 ### Keys

 * Put your RSA private key in `pem` format in a file called `private.pem`
 * Put your base64-encoded API key in a file called `apikey`

 ### Signing

 To use the tool only for signing requests, run:
 ```
 ./partner-api-sign sign
 ```

-You will be prompted to enter url and body.
-Make sure that you body has a new line at the end.
+You will be prompted to enter url and body. ~~Make sure that your body has a new line at the end.~~

-**Note:** the body should be a valid JSON and will be compacted before signing.
+**Note:** The body should be in valid JSON format.

 #### Example

 GET request (no body)
 ```
 » ./partner-api-sign sign
 url: https://api.qredo.network/api/v1/p/company/search
-body (hit return to end):
+body (hit Ctrl+D (twice if message has no trailing new line) to end):

 x-sign: OJk5vbrUPku37o-SiRXhIEzCy5cqBK9VKVvGeS1DD_HmxcjOBsIumayJhyl3oWJejtKeaGE3-TvPBDUNNuwCnlwVgrZl3Qq8ejL_TNEWwA6bJ-ZqmhK8SLLelTT2r6yBB_3DMaIXcn1A2cz_EsqhJP6JT-0kMIFUcAT6AKPRKHH9Laf1jpoXlNUGi-wuoquh-AiJczSQN1j5SOSOP2EkEd2T5NdSgxHbdER8g-eWpUyeaO8z2HkmrfALhUz3okiWDS9gYXzo7HyRyIgfrD5hUFiUzZJbyjDkRTvFo8jXZ-A9LA4-q7Rj0EjWFmftrNYZ-sXVuIx2BDbiX0cHXdTWwA
 x-timestamp: 1605779886